NellalinkHQ/Rimplenet-Templates/README.txt

 Rimplenet Templates is a dashboard maker for wordpress.
 Using this Plugin is simple, install it, RIMPLENET TEMPLATES will appear on your admin dashboard menu (with ability to add / create templates, dashboard ~ it supports both admin dashboard & user dashboard).

-> Note that Rimplenet is fairly new to the public but it has proven to be effective, to use it to full satisfaction, you will need the [Docs - https://rimplenet.com/docs/](https://rimplenet.com/docs/).
+> You might need the [Docs - https://rimplenet.com/docs/](https://rimplenet.com/docs/).

 == Installation ==